 - Cook for 20 minutes.
 Serve with sour cream and herbs.

-How to cook with turkey leftovers:
+How to Cook with Turkey Leftovers

 Video by Home of the Holidays

-- This recipe includes the use of turkey, which provides a lean protein source for the soup.
+This recipe includes the use of turkey, which provides a lean protein source for the soup.
 Turkey is also a good source of several vitamins and minerals, including B vitamins and selenium.

-- The soup includes a variety of vegetables, including beets, carrots, onions, and potatoes, which can provide a range of nutrients and fiber.
+The soup includes a variety of vegetables, including beets, carrots, onions, and potatoes, which can provide a range of nutrients and fiber.

-- The recipe includes the use of tomato paste and red wine vinegar, which can add depth and complexity to the flavors of the soup.
+The recipe includes the use of tomato paste and red wine vinegar, which can add depth and complexity to the flavors of the soup.

-- The recipe is relatively easy to follow, with clear instructions provided.
+The recipe is relatively easy to follow, with clear instructions provided.

-- Some people may not enjoy the taste of borsch, particularly if they are not accustomed to the sour or tangy flavor that is characteristic of the soup.
+Some people may not enjoy the taste of borsch, particularly if they are not accustomed to the sour or tangy flavor that is characteristic of the soup.

-- The recipe may require a fair amount of chopping and preparation, which can be time-consuming and may not be feasible for those with limited time or energy to cook.
+The recipe may require a fair amount of chopping and preparation, which can be time-consuming and may not be feasible for those with limited time or energy to cook.

-- The recipe includes the use of sour cream, which can add extra fat and calories to the dish.
+The recipe includes the use of sour cream, which can add extra fat and calories to the dish.
 This may not be ideal for those who are watching their intake or have dietary restrictions.

-- Borsch is a soup that has been enjoyed for centuries across various regions of Eastern and Central Europe, including Ukraine, Poland, and Lithuania.
-It is believed to have originated in Ukraine, where it was traditionally made with beets, cabbage, and other vegetables.
+Borsch is a soup that has been enjoyed for centuries across various regions of Eastern and Central Europe, including Ukraine, Poland, and Lithuania.

-- Over time, variations of borsch have emerged that may include additional ingredients such as potatoes, meat, or sour cream.
+Over time, variations of borsch have emerged that may include additional ingredients such as potatoes, meat, or sour cream.

-- Turkey is not a traditional ingredient in borsch, but the use of meat in the soup has varied across different regions and cultural traditions.
+Turkey is not a traditional ingredient in borsch, but the use of meat in the soup has varied across different regions and cultural traditions.
 In some regions, borsch is traditionally made with beef or pork.

 Recent comments